 A HOUSE IN LISBON is an editorial and personal publication, 100% independent, which aims to bring added value to those who, for some reason, are interested in the real estate market, particularly in the residential sector.
 The information found here can be classified in only two categories: facts or author perceptions (it is important to remember that the last are, by definition, fallible).

-Since the author is the guy who dedicates these lines to you, there is something important you should know: I am a real estate consultant.
+Since the author of this blog is also the guy who dedicates these lines to you, there is something important you should know: I am a real estate consultant.
 Which could imply that my professional activity could, at least in theory, affect or be affected by some of the content published here.
 But the purpose of this second paragraph is not to question what I just ensured in the first.
 It exists for just one reason.
 To give you, the reader, the power to build your own opinion, based on objective information and facts.
 Because this is precisely the reason of being of this publication: provide you with relevant data to help you make more informed decisions about topics that matter to you.

 My name is José Cabral and I was born in Lisbon, in 1980.
 When I was 7 and moved house for the first time, I remember drawing the floor plans of the houses we visited and telling my parents I wanted to be an architect.
 I wanted to be many other things in between but I still didn't know exactly what I wanted when I got in Sociology at ISCTE and entered the SCML Volunteering Central Nuclear (where I remained as a volunteer for 9 years).